-- SeaCell fibres, dried seaweed is ground, crushed, and mixed with cellulose.
+- SeaCell fibers, dried seaweed is ground, crushed, and mixed with cellulose.

 - Lyocell is manufactured from wood pulp in an environmentally friendly closed-loop process.

-- Modal is a variety of rayon fabric made exclusively from the renewable fibre of the beech tree.
+- Modal is a variety of rayon fabric made exclusively from the renewable fiber of the beech tree.

 - Hemp grows well without the use of pesticides or chemical fertilizers, making it ideal for organic farming.

-- Soya fabric, also known as “vegetable cashmere”, is an eco-friendly, petrochemical-free material made from a by-product of soya-bean processing.
+- Soya fabric, also known as “vegetable cashmere,” is an eco-friendly, petrochemical-free material made from a soya-bean processing by-product.

 - rPET stands for recycled polyethylene terephthalate.*

-Those are some examples of alternatives to the bamboo fabric, which all have an impact, just some more than others.
+Those are some examples of alternatives to the bamboo fabric, which all impact just some more than others.
 I guess it’s up to you to choose your battle.

 One of my favorite underwear is the one from wama.
 It’s made from hemp and feels fantastic on your skin.
 Give it a try here.